AL-DN/OpenGPA/README.md

 - Include any relevant logs, error messages, or screenshots.
 - Mention the version of Java and any other dependencies you're using.

+## Known Issues (Fixable)
+1. Does not calculate GPA for semester just a grade for each course 0-100.
+Would need a credits field and a way to update a letter grade every time grade changes
+2. Non aesthetic UI

 ---